 Surgery is a common treatment for a hand deformity.
 Most procedures are performed early in a child’s life.
-NYU Langone orthopaedic hand surgeons recommend a surgical plan based on your child’s age, the deformity he or she has, and how developed the hand is.
+Orthopaedic hand surgeons at Hassenfeld Children's Hospital of New York at NYU Langone recommend a surgical plan based on your child’s age, the deformity he or she has, and how developed the hand is.

 Surgery to correct syndactyly, in which two or more fingers are fused, resulting in webbed fingers, is typically performed after a child is about one year old to lessen the risks posed by anesthesia and give the surgeon larger anatomic structures to work with during surgery.